Token Based Authentication in Web API

 Securing Web API Resouces Using Token-Based Authentication

-Once you click on the send button, you will get status as 400 Bad Request as expected and it also tells that in the error description that the provided username and password are incorrect.
-Let’s generate the access token with valid credentials for the user Anurag whose password us 123456 as shown in the below image.
+Once you click on the send button, you will get the status 400 Bad Request, as expected, and it also tells that in the error description the provided username and password are incorrect.
+Let’s generate the access token with valid credentials for the user Anurag, whose password is 123456, as shown in the below image.

 Authentication in Web API

-As you can see when you click on the send button, you will get status code 200 Ok along with you will get the access token which contains enough information to identify the user Anurag.
-You can also see in the Response section that the token type is Bearer and the token expire time in seconds.
+As you can see, when you click the Send button, you will get the status code 200 OK.
+Along with you will also get the access token, which contains enough information to identify the user Anurag.
+You can also see in the Response section that the token type is Bearer, and the token expires time in seconds.

 /api/test/resource2

-First copy the access token that we just generated in the previous example that we are going to use the token as shown below.
+First, copy the access token that we just generated in the previous example, and we will use the token as shown below.

 Authorization: Bearer Access_Token(value)